ml5js/Intro-ML-Arts-IMA-F22/final/README.md

 Final project presentations are **Friday, December 9th**, [please check your assigned day / time](https://github.com/ml5js/Intro-ML-Arts-IMA-F22/wiki/Final-Presentations).
 In class presentations will be approximately 8 minutes each, I will be strict about the time to keep everything fair.

 Please post your final project documentation to a web page (blog post is fine) and link next to your name on the [final presentation wiki](https://github.com/ml5js/Intro-ML-Arts-IMA-F22/wiki/Final-Presentations).
-This is due **Wednesday, December 15**.
+This is due **Thurs, December 9**.

 Final Project presentations are demonstrations and do not require a slide deck, however, you might find slides useful to help you plan and structure your demo and discussion.
 Your documentation should come in written form (equivalent of 1-3 pages) as a blog post.
 It's up to you to figure out how to best document your project, at a minimum, please include the following: